Skip to main content

 Marijuana Legalization

-According to the Florida Division of Elections, the multi-state marijuana operator Trulieve alone contributed $142 million for the campaign.
+According to the Division, the multistate marijuana operator Trulieve alone contributed $142 million for the campaign.
 That makes the Florida campaign the most well-funded marijuana ballot measure in US history.
-But it wasn't enough to win.
+But it wasn't enough.

 The initiative would have legalized the possession of up to three ounces of pot by people 21 and over, as well as up to five grams of concentrates.
 There was no provision for home cultivation.
-Existing medical marijuana operations, e.g. Trulieve, would have been able sell to adults for personal use and it would have been up to the legislature to allow anyone other than existing medical marijuana dispensaries to get licensed for adult sales.
+Existing medical marijuana operations, e.g. Trulieve, would have been able sell to adults for personal use, and it would have been up to the legislature to allow anyone other than existing medical marijuana dispensaries to get licensed for adult sales.

 The third time was not the charm in North Dakota.
 Voters in the state have twice defeated previous legalization efforts, in 2018 and 2022.
 The Republican-led House passed a legalization bill in 2021, but that was killed in the Senate.